Playmobil: The Movie: Plot

 Del recognizes that a device used by the pirates belongs to Glinara, an alien crime lord.
 After meeting with her in exchange for information, Del offers to pay twice as much as he owes her.
 Glinara agrees and reveals that she sold the device to Maximus.
-However, Del is unable to uphold his end of the bargain, as Marla only had two pieces of gold left.
-Angered, Glinara captures them and attempts to drop them into a portal, but they are spared by Glinara's robot servant Robotitron, who hacks the portal and drops the group into a forest.
+However, Del cannot uphold his end of the bargain, as Marla only has two pieces of gold left.
+Angered, Glinara captures them and attempts to drop them into a portal, but they are spared by Glinara's robot servant, Robotitron, who hacks the portal and drops the group into a forest.
 Del leaves the group, upset by Marla's deception.
 Marla and Robotitron get lost in the forest until Marla accidentally hits a fairy godmother, who encourages her to continue her search and sends her to Constantinopolis.

 Arriving in the city, Marla reaches a coliseum where Charlie is about to fight a Tyrannosaurus rex.
 Charlie and Marla work together to fight off the T-Rex but to no avail.
 Del soon arrives with his food truck, and Marla uses the last of Del's pink hay to turn the T-Rex harmless.
-An enraged Maximus orders his guards to arrest them, but the guards reveal themselves to be Rex and the missing warriors, who then lock Maximus inside a cage.
+An enraged Maximus orders his guards to arrest them, but the guards reveal themselves as Rex and the missing warriors, who lock Maximus inside a cage.
 As everyone celebrates their victory, Marla and Charlie use the T-Rex to fly back to the lighthouse and return to the real world, where it is revealed that they were missing for only five minutes.
 On good terms, Marla promises Charlie that their relationship will be mended.